🎓

 14:43

-People are generally afraid of making such investments, which results in lower prices and is warranted.
+People are generally afraid of making such investments, which results in lower prices and warranted.

 14:50